 Read this case where we recovered the benefits for an ex-spouse whose benefits were wrongfully denied.

-If you or someone you know has issues with a denied life insurance claims, we’re here to help.
-Call us at 888-510-2212 for a free consultation with one of our lawyers.
+If you wish to know more about life insurance beneficiary rules or if you or someone you know has issues with a denied life insurance claim, call us at (888) 510-2212 for a free consultation with one of our lawyers.